 AMPYR is committed to partnering with local First Nations communities to respect culture and Country, support local jobs, business and training, and delivery legacy benefits for the community.

 AMPYR is also committed to pursuing equity partnerships with local First Nations communities, where this delivers benefits for the project and the community.
-Equity stakes in AMPYR can deliver 20+ year revenues, support First Nations economic empowerment and self-determination.
+Equity stakes in AMPYR projects can deliver 20+ year revenues, support First Nations economic empowerment and self-determination.

 Project documentation